garden-io/garden/docs/basics/how-garden-works.md

 ![Configure once, run anywhwere](../how-to-configure-once.png)

-The Stack Graph is pluggable design so how these actions (i.e. the graph nodes) are actually run depends on the plugins used (see below).
+The Stack Graph is pluggable so how these actions (i.e. the graph nodes) are actually run depends on the plugins used (see below).

 ## **The Garden CLI**